surabhilata/ECLIPSE/README.md

 ### Part I — Atlas Mapping & Diversity Analysis (`ECLIPSE_PartI.ipynb`)

-**What it does:** Maps every protein in your dataset to a community and component in the ESM Atlas, then computes darkness and taxonomic diversity metrics.
+**What it does:** Maps every protein in your dataset to a community and component in the Atlas, then computes darkness and taxonomic diversity metrics.

 #### Step 0 — Run MMseqs2 (outside the notebook, in terminal)